Examples of how you can volunteer

 - helping parents to build new peer relationships

 - assistance to find local community services and support to attend those important early years’ appointments

 - engage with the children around creative play, learning language and literacy

 - help with small jobs alongside the parent in the home.

-If you would like more information contact Baptcare’s Bendigo office on 03 5432 4570.
+If you would like more information please contact Baptcare’s Bendigo office on 03 5432 4570.

 We believe that every child and every childhood is precious.
-We are in urgent need of foster carers in Melbourne's Northern and Western suburbs.
+We are in urgent need of foster carers in Melbourne's Northern and Western suburbs and in Tasmania.